russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 how_to_stay_motivated

-What is motivation, and why it fades
+What is motivation, and why does it fade

 Motivation is the internal drive that pushes us to reach our goals.
 Yet, if it fades, we often leave a string of unfinished projects and goals behind.
 In 'Atomic Habits,' Clear describes motivation as something that can come and go.
 He cautions that if we only rely on feeling motivated to get things done, we may become inconsistent and face disappointment and failure: